 We define redevelopment properties as existing properties for which we expect to spend significant development and construction costs that are not reimbursements to tenants for improvements at the properties.
-When existing properties are determined to be redevelopment properties, the net carrying value of the buildings and improvements and tenant improvements are transferred to construction in progress while the redevelopment activities are in process.
-Costs capitalized to construction in progress related to redevelopment properties are transferred to buildings and improvements and tenant improvements at historical cost of the properties as the redevelopment project or phases of projects are placed in service.
-During the year ended December 31, 2022, we reclassified the net carrying value of buildings and improvements and tenant improvements totaling approximately \$54.1 million to construction in progress in connection with the default by Kings Garden Inc. ("Kings Garden") and the related litigation (see Note 11 "Commitments and Contingencies - Litigation - Kings Garden Lawsuit").
+When existing properties are determined to be redevelopment properties, the net carrying value of the buildings and improvements are transferred to construction in progress while the redevelopment activities are in process.
+Costs capitalized to construction in progress related to redevelopment properties are transferred to buildings and improvements at historical cost of the properties as the redevelopment project or phases of projects are placed in service.